LearnersGuild/guide/Game_Manual/Stats.md

 }
 ```

-Checkout this pELO caclulator](http://www.3dkingdoms.com/chess/elo.htm) to model Elo Changes.
+Checkout this [ELO caclulator](http://www.3dkingdoms.com/chess/elo.htm) to model Elo Changes.
 Use a K-factor of 20.

 ## Average Project Completeness